Managing Privileges for GDPR ComplianceAnirban Banerjee

 - Create an unalterable audit trail for any privileged operation

 These capabilities give a PAM solution the ability to facilitate many aspects of GDPR compliance.
 They also make it easier to document compliance than would be possible with ad-hoc management of privileged users.
 PAM provides the basis for a streamlined internal audit for GDPR compliance.
-A PAM solution can show, for example, which roles in an organization are allowed to modify data protection policies.
+A PAM solution can show, for example, which roles in an organisation are allowed to modify data protection policies.
 A typical GDPR risk might involve having a privileged user in an EU country whose access logs are not transparent.
 This user might, with the best of intentions, create a violation of GDPR rules.
 Without a pervasive PAM solution, that user has generated a potentially costly risk.

 PAM solutions can also enable the new “Privacy by Design” intentions of GDPR.
 With a PAM solution, IT managers and security administrators can define and enforce controls that make privacy by design work.
-For example, any workflow where an employee has access to personal data should be subject to a control that prevents unauthorized sharing of that data.
+For example, any workflow where an employee has access to personal data should be subject to a control that prevents unauthorised sharing of that data.
 A PAM solution should give IT managers precise knowledge of who has the privilege of modifying that control.

 An effective PAM solution will also conduct session management and session tracking that provides auditors with transparency for incident reporting.
 The DPA will want to understand what actions led to a breach.
 A data controller needs to know and document what events precipitated the incident.
 This responsibility cannot realistically be fulfilled with ad-hoc measures.
-An organized system for managing and monitoring privileged users is a much better solution.
+An organised system for managing and monitoring privileged users is a much better solution.

 The Importance of PAM Ease of Use and Deployment

 Doing PAM right is a serious security requirement overall, but with GDPR, it is absolutely essential.
 PAM for GDPR involves having a uniform approach to PAM across multiple sites and regions.
-The PAM solution must be able to scale easily in a large, extended organization.
+The PAM solution must be able to scale easily in a large, extended organisation.
 It also needs to be used consistently, governing access for all systems that touch private personal data.
-This may seem obvious, but the truth is that many organizations have an irregularly-used PAM solution.
+This may seem obvious, but the truth is that many organisations have an irregularly-used PAM solution.

 Usability is the culprit.
-If a PAM solution is not easy to install, use or maintain, the organization will in effect be taking an ad-hoc approach to privileged user management.
+If a PAM solution is not easy to install, use or maintain, the organisation will in effect be taking an ad-hoc approach to privileged user management.
 GDPR compliance will inevitably fall short as a result.
 The right PAM solution for GDPR must feature a high degree of ease of use and simplicity in installation and maintenance.